nuScenes: A multimodal dataset for autonomous driving: The nuScenes dataset

 \mypar{Privacy protection.} It is our priority to protect the privacy of third parties.
 As manual labeling of faces and license plates is prohibitively expensive for 1.4M images, we use state-of-the-art object detection techniques.
 Specifically for plate detection, we use Faster R-CNN~\cite{fasterrcnn} with ResNet-101 backbone~\cite{resnet} trained on Cityscapes~\cite{cityscapes}\footnote{https://github.com/bourdakos1/Custom-Object-Detection}.
 For face detection, we use~\cite{jointface}\footnote{https://github.com/TropComplique/mtcnn-pytorch}.
 We set the classification threshold to achieve an extremely high recall (similar to~\cite{streetview}).
 To increase the precision, we remove predictions that do not overlap with the reprojections of the known \emph{pedestrian} and \emph{vehicle} boxes in the image.
 Eventually we use the predicted boxes to blur faces and license plates in the images.

-\mypar{Data format.} Contrary to most existing datasets~\cite{kitti,h3d, apolloscape}, we store the annotations and metadata (e.g. localization, timestamps, calibration data) in a relational database which avoids redundancy and allows for efficient access. \anonym{The nuScenes devkit, taxonomy and annotator instructions are available online.} \deanonym{The nuScenes devkit, taxonomy and annotation instructions are available online\footnote{\url{https://github.com/nutonomy/nuscenes-devkit}}.}
+\mypar{Data format.} Contrary to most existing datasets~\cite{kitti,h3d, apolloscape}, we store the annotations and metadata (e.g. localization, timestamps, calibration data) in a relational database which avoids redundancy and allows for efficient access.
+The nuScenes devkit, taxonomy and annotation instructions are available online\footnote{\url{https://github.com/nutonomy/nuscenes-devkit}}.

 \mypar{Class mapping.} The nuScenes dataset comes with annotations for 23 classes.
 Since some of these only have a handful of annotations, we merge similar classes and remove classes that have less than 10000 annotations.
 This results in 10 classes for our detection task.
 Out of these, we omit 3 classes that are mostly static for the tracking task. \tableref{table:class_map}-SM shows the detection classes and tracking classes and their counterpart in the general nuScenes dataset.